 Even though most Florida employers are required to have workers’ compensation, these claims aren’t always straightforward.
 The rules are confusing, you must follow all deadlines and procedures, and benefits are frequently denied.

 An experienced personal injury attorney in New Port Richey can help you navigate the claims process and pursue all avenues for compensation.
-Winters & Yonker, P.A. has the dedication and knowledge to get the best outcome in your construction accident case.
+Winters & Yonker Personal Injury Lawyers has the dedication and knowledge to get the best outcome in your construction accident case.

 When you hire our legal team to handle your construction site injury case, we’ll: